msaud30/Data-Analytics/README.md

 A glimpse of how government, finance, and education institutions can view data life cycles a little differently. https://www.fws.gov/data/life-cycle

+## Financial institutions Data Life Cycles
+Financial institutions may take a slightly different approach to the data life cycle as described in The Data Life Cycle, an article in Strategic Finance magazine: https://sfmagazine.com/post-entry/july-2018-the-data-life-cycle/

+Capture, Qualify, Transform, Utilize, Report, Archive, & Purge

 ## Google bigquery example

 ```SQL